If you thrive on challenges, enjoy problem solving and have a strong desire to keep people safe a career as a detective

 - a strong sense of personal responsibility for your own actions and for dealing with problems that may arise

 - respect for diversity, treating people with dignity regardless of their social, cultural or racial background, status, circumstances or appearance

 - effective leadership skills (depending on rank and position) that inspire and motivate staff

 - a good level of physical fitness and standard eyesight.

 Due to the nature of the work it can be beneficial to first gain additional life and work experience in a different type of career before joining the police.
+Your work place maturity and professional credibility will be assessed during the recruitment process.
 If you have leadership experience you may apply to the police for direct entry at inspector level, which involves a 24-month training programme.

 You can look for job vacancies at:

 Once you're in a detective post you are free to apply for transfer to other departments in different forces.
 Overseas positions may be available.

 The British Transport Police also employs experienced detectives.

 To apply for jobs you have to be a British Citizen, a citizen of the European Union (EU) or other states in the European Economic Area (EEA), a Commonwealth citizen or a foreign national with indefinite leave to remain in the UK.
 Even if you have minor convictions or cautions you may still be able to join the police but there are certain offences and conditions that will make you ineligible; check with your local police force.
 You'll also have to be physically and mentally fit, with some roles requiring a higher level of fitness.

 All police officer training follows the accreditation standards of the Professionalising Investigation Programme (PIP).
 This includes the mandatory core programme as well as a range of specialist, supervisory and leadership options.
 The programme is split into four different levels, according to the complexity of the investigation and the relevant skills required.
 As a probationer police constable at PIP 1 you'll learn how to handle volume crime.